Who is this course for?

 What are the entry requirements for the course?

-Minimum five GCSEs at grade C (or grade 4) or higher, one of which must be English or Maths.
+You need a minimum of five GCSEs at grade C (grade 4) or higher, one of these must be either Maths or English Language.

 How long is this course?

 Two year full-time course commencing September 2018, ending June 2020.

 What will I study on this course?

 Units you will study can include: